StackVista/stackstate-docs/setup/upgrading.md

 ### Upgrade to 4.2.0

+{% tabs %}
+{% tab title="Kubernetes" %}

+A new mandatory parameter `stackstate.baseUrl` has been added.
+This is the public URL of StackState (how StackState is reachable from external machines) and is exposed via the [UI script API](/develop/reference/scripting/script-apis/ui.md#function-baseurl).

+The file `values.yaml` file should be updated to include the new `stackstate.baseUrl` parameter.
+If this is not present, StackState will default to the old `stackstate.receiver.baseUrl`.

+{% endtab %}
+{% tab title="Linux" %}

 The following configuration must be manually added after upgrade:

 * **etc/application_stackstate.conf**
     * New mandatory parameter `stackstate.web.baseUrl`.
-This is the public URL of StackState and is exposed via the [UI script API](/develop/reference/scripting/script-apis/ui.md#function-baseurl) and is how stackstate is reachable from external machines.
+This is the public URL of StackState (how StackState is reachable from external machines) and is exposed via the [UI script API](/develop/reference/scripting/script-apis/ui.md#function-baseurl).
 You can manually create a system environment variable called `STACKSTATE_BASE_URL` or add the value manually as a string in the file `application_stackstate.conf`.

 The following configuration changes must be manually processed if you are using a customised version of a file: